What does an infrastructure engineer do? I gave a rough answer

 What is the System Solutions Department?

-The System Solutions Department to which Yoshida belongs responsible for everything from server construction to operation and maintenance .
-Taking advantage of the geography and time differences of overseas bases, the cloud server is kept in stable operation with manned monitoring 24 hours a day, 365 days a year.
+The System Solutions Department, to which Mr. Yoshida belongs,responsible for everything from server construction to operation and maintenance.
+Utilizing the geography and time differences of overseas locations, they ensure the stable operation of cloud servers with 24/7 manned monitoring.

 If you're curious about what it's like working in the System Solutions Department, be sure to check out the video below!